juice-shop/pwning-juice-shop/part2/insecure-deserialization.md

 | Blocked RCE DoS    | Perform a Remote Code Execution that would keep a less hardened application busy forever.          | ⭐⭐⭐⭐⭐    |
 | Successful RCE DoS | Perform a Remote Code Execution that occupies the server for a while without using infinite loops. | ⭐⭐⭐⭐⭐⭐  |

+ℹ️ _Please note that both RCE challenges described below are **not available** when running the Juice Shop in either a Docker container or on a Heroku dyno!
+The deserialization actually happens in a sandbox with a timeout, but with sufficient skills an attacker could break out of the sandbox and actually harm the underlying system.
+While it is unfortunate to not have RCE challenges on containerized environments, this illustrates how hard it is to protect against deserialization attacks except for not using it at all._

 ### Perform a Remote Code Execution that would keep a less hardened application busy forever

 > Code Injection is the general term for attack types which consist of